q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 {:toc}

 ## Introduction
-If i have to write about part, then this is the 5th part or 4th version of <b>Gesture Based Visually Writing System</b>.
-If you have read my previous blogs on this same topic then you probably know that how much have i progressed from the early version. <b><i>Once my employer suggested me on interview that you must know how to make your code usable by non coder/public only then your skill can be useful.</i></b> I am applying same concept.
-What he meant was i must learn how to deploy my system to non coder.
-I am not a pro here but i am writing this deployment code while learning so i am expecting feedbacks, suggestions from readers.
-On 4th version of system, i wrote a code that was more organized by the concept of OOP.
-Now i want this system to be deployed.
+If I have to write about part, then this is the 5th part or 4th version of <b>Gesture Based Visually Writing System</b>.
+If you have read my previous blogs on this same topic then you probably know that how much have I progressed from the early version. <b><i>Once my employer suggested me on interview that you must know how to make your code usable by non coder/public only then your skill can be useful.</i></b> I am applying same concept.
+What he meant was I must learn how to deploy my system to non coder.
+I am not a pro here but I am writing this deployment code while learning so I am expecting feedbacks, suggestions from readers.
+On 4th version of system, I wrote a code that was more organized by the concept of OOP.
+Now I want this system to be deployed.
 It all starts with what if and if you tried to work on what if, you always will learn new things.
-On this version, i did wrote some Flask Code for deployment of this project on Web App.
+On this version, I did wrote some Flask Code for deployment of this project on Web App.
 I will try to make it simple here as much as possible.
 For the better understanding of this project requires <b>primary prerequisite to understand the concepts and algorithms used on this blog are to view my previous blogs</b>.
-Because i am explaining little this time.
+Because I am explaining little this time.
 Follow the [Before Anything](#Before-Anything) section for more information.

 ### What Now?
 * I will write a code using Flask to deploy previous system on Web App.